1. Why Excellent Communication Skill Is Essential For A Business Analyst?

 Identify essential goals associated with each role.
-Also, identifying the significant roles.
+Also, identifying significant roles.

-- Creating use cases for every goal associated for a use case template.
+- Creating use cases for every goal associated with a use case template.
 This also includes maintaining the same abstraction level for the entire use case.
-Higher level use case steps are considered as goals for the lower level.
+Higher-level use case steps are considered as goals for the lower level.

 - Structuring the use cases

 31. What is an activity diagram and what are the important elements of it?